CalyxOS/gitlab-oss/README.md

 ## Open source projects using GitLab Ultimate or Gold

 ### Better With Mods
-     A highly modular hardcode mod for Minecraft https://betterwithmods.com
+     A highly modular hardcore mod for Minecraft https://betterwithmods.com
      Gold